vacuumlabs/cryptofund-utilities/README.md

 ## Cecil wants to enter the fund

 With such a great portfolio, who wouldn't!
-Cecil decides he'll contribute his 10 ETH (we discuss EUR contributions later).
-He send it to publicly announced fund's public ETH address.
-Week later, Alice notices, there was a new trade, she should process.
+Cecil decides he'll contribute his 10 ETH (we discuss EUR contributions later) - Cecil simply sends the ETH to the publicly announced fund's ETH address.
+In the very moment, he enters the fund buying shares at the current share price.
+This is done so, although actual accunting may happen later in time; we'll get to that later.

+At the point of Cecil's investment, we have to emit new shares that'll get into his possesion.
+Note that we want Alice & Bob to be exactly as rich after Cecil's trade as before it.
+This means, we don't want to change their number of shares, neither we want to change the share price.
+Since by Cecil's contribution portfolio is 10 ETH bigger, we have to emit new shares - so that the final share price stays the same.
+The new shares which are being emited are exactly those shares that'll Cecil own.
+All that Alice have to do is to calculate the exact number of shares they should emit and assign them to him.

+Since scripts can work with historical prices, it's easy for Alice to do this weeks later.
 She uses 'calculate_shares.py`, where she puts all relevant info about Cecil's transaction.
 She's given exactly the output she needs:

 ```
 Date:        2018-01-07